shadowfax92/vscode-livegrep/README.md

 # vscode-livegrep
-Ripgrep in the command palette
+A ripgrep extension for Visual Studio Code to mimic Telescope in Neovim, in the command palette

 ## Features

-A ripgrep extension for Visual Studio Code to mimic Telescope in Neovim
+- Use ripgrep as normal

 ![screenshot](https://github.com/abayomi185/vscode-livegrep/blob/main/docs/animation.gif?raw=true)